DepoXy/gvim-open-kindness/README.md

 <https://github.com/DepoXy/macOS-Hammyspoony> 🥄

-You'll also need to print the `v:servername` value in the titlebar, using `set title titlestring=...`, which you'll find in this Vim plugin that also adds the T.O.D. to the window title:
+You'll also need to print the `v:servername` value in the titlebar, using `set title titlestring=...`.
+Or, you can install the following (Neo)Vim plugin (which also adds the time of day to the window title):

 <https://github.com/landonb/vim-title-bar-time-of-day> 🕰️

-The Hammerspoon mechanism finds and fronts any window with the given server name, so ensure that `GVIM_OPEN_SERVERNAME` and/or `NVIM_OPEN_SOCKETNAME` are unique (and don't, e.g., conflict with any browser window titles).
+The Hammerspoon mechanism finds and fronts any window with the given server name, so ensure that `GVIM_OPEN_SERVERNAME` and/or `NVIM_OPEN_SOCKETNAME` are unique (and won't match any other window title — you might consider using an emoji character to make it unique).

 ### Vim nice open plugin — `vim-buffer-delights`